cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 The `recovery` bootstrap mode lets you create a new cluster from an existing physical base backup, and then reapply the WAL files containing the REDO log from the archive.

-Both base backups and WAL files are pulled from the *recovery object store*.
+WAL files are pulled from the defined *recovery object store*.

+Base backups depend on the actual method used to take them, either object stores or volume snapshots.

 <!-- TODO: this needs to cover volume snapshots -->